meg4ik/pynecore/docs/advanced/ast-transformations.md

 - Converts assignments to add() and set() operations
 - Redirects indexing operations to the global instance
 - Maintains a registry of all Series variables per function scope
+- Uses Unicode middle dot (·) as scope separator to prevent conflicts with underscores in function names

 ### Persistent Transformer